premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 --------

-37.There is a table which contains two columns Student and Marks, you need to find all the students, whose marks are greater than average marks i.e. list of above-average students.
+37.Write a SQL query to find all the students, whose marks are greater than the average marks from the below table.
 |   Stu_Id	|   Stu_Name	|  Marks   |  Average  |
 |-----------|-------------|----------|-----------|
 |     1     |	Akshaya     |	  78     |	  75     |